ls1intum/scorpio/README_DEVELOPER.md

 <kbd>F5</kbd> (<kbd>fn + F5</kbd> on Mac)

-to start the extension.
+to start the extension [<sub> ref <sub>](https://code.visualstudio.com/api/get-started/your-first-extension#debugging-the-extension).
 This will open a new instance of VSCode with the extension loaded. \
 Behind the scenes, this shortcut runs the default task in [./vscode/tasks.json](.vscode/tasks.json)
 ```bash
 npm build